How to keep up with old friends when you’re a parent

-Even though you might feel your life has changed dramatically since having a baby, your friends are still part of who you are.
+Even though you might feel your life has changed since becoming a parent, your friends are still part of who you are.
 They offer shared experiences and understanding.
-They can help you maintain balance in your life, encourage you and give you a different perspective on things.
+They can help you maintain balance in your life, encourage you and give you a fresh perspective on things.

 That’s why it’s important to make time for your old friends.
-Here are some tips.
+Here are tips.

-It’s easier to make time if you plan to do something rather than hoping it will happen by itself.
-Set a date to catch up with friends, but don’t worry if you have to change your plans – having a new baby can make things unpredictable!
+Planning can make it easier to find time for friends.
+Set a date to catch up with friends, but don’t worry if you have to change your plans – having a child can make things unpredictable!